 As the peak industry body Day Hospitals Australia provides members with support, representation and advocacy.
 Day Hospitals are represented on various external Government and other stakeholder bodies both nationally and at State level.
 Click here to see our external committee representation.
 Day Hospitals Australia aims to work collaboratively with other stakeholders in the health care sector to improve the health care outcomes for Australian Consumers.

 After changes to the Constitution were endorsed at a general meeting of members in October 2016 provision for the appointment of independent Directors was made available to the Board.
 This change was made to ensure that the Board comprised of Directors with the appropriate skill mix and experience to ensure sound governance of the organisation.

-Day Hospitals Australia delivers a range of services to members in addition to advocacy and lobbying, which includes access to resources and partnership agreements, opportunities to network through Chapters and Google groups and an annual national conference.
+Day Hospitals Australia delivers a range of services to members in addition to advocacy and representation, which includes access to resources and partnership agreements, opportunities to network through Chapters and Google groups and a national conference.

 Click on the following links for further information about Day Hospitals Australia